-- This Plan seeks to celebrate heritage and to conserve and enhance Southend Central Area's heritage assets in a manner appropriate to their significance, with the emphasis on high quality design in all development proposals.
-Heritage assets are an important component of the tourist economy and play a crucial role in the identity-making.
-Development Management Document Policy DM5: Southendon-Sea's Historic Environment sets out the local approach to the management of the historic environment within the Borough. - Development proposals within the Central Area, including enhancements to the public realm, will be responsive to the setting of heritage assets and should seek to improve the quality of their environmental context.
-Heritage assets will be promoted and enhanced as part of the future development of the town. - Policy criteria regarding the historic environment are provided within the relevant Policy Areas and Opportunity Sites set out in Part C of this Plan, details of which are provided within the Policy Linkage box below.
+- 84 This Plan seeks to promote heritage and to conserve and enhance Southend Central Area's heritage assets in a manner appropriate to their significance, with the emphasis on high quality design in all development proposals.
+Heritage assets contribute to the character of the town and are an important reminder of the town's history and identity.
+They are also an important component of the tourist economy and play a crucial role in the identity of the town.
+Development Management Document Policy DM5: Southend- on-Sea's Historic Environment sets out the local approach to the management of the historic environment within the Borough. - 85 Development proposals within the Central Area, including enhancements to the public realm, will be responsive to the setting of heritage assets and should seek to improve the quality of their environmental context.
+Heritage assets will be promoted and enhanced as part of the future development of the town. - 86 Policy criteria regarding the historic environment are provided within the relevant Policy Areas and Opportunity Sites set out in Part C of this Plan, details of which are provided within the Policy Linkage box below.
 It should be noted that listed buildings, buildings in Conservation Areas and scheduled monuments are exempted from the need to comply with energy efficiency requirements of the Part L Building Regulations where compliance would unacceptably alter their character and appearance.